spyysalo/stringdb-ggp-corpus-docs/index.md

 * No title-only documents
 * 50% of mentions need to be forms that have not been seen in abstracts selected so far (case-insensitive)

+### general annotation guidelines

+* Peptide hormones which is encoded by a GGP and processed into mature form, e.g. angiotensin: GGP?
+Chemical?
+OOS?
+* GGPs which is usually working/active as homodimer, e.g. IFN-gamma: GGP?
+Complex? or decide context dependent?

 ## Links

 For information on Annodoc, see <http://spyysalo.github.io/annodoc/>.